cristian9217/cristian9217/courses/CECS6010/readme.md

   Binary Search and Sequential Search.

-3. **Determine order of growth for a given recurrence**: Determines the order of growth for a given recurrence by accepting three integer inputs: a, b and d.
+3. **Determine order of growth for a given recurrence**: Determines the order of growth for a given recurrence which are implemented in the file **recurrences.py** by accepting three integer inputs: a, b and d.

    *a*: A integer number positive greather than 1. <br>
    *b*: A integer number positive greather than 1. <br>